top of page

 WHAT IS A CHECKPOINT?

 This is a manned point where you can check in with a marshal and let them know if you need any assistance outside of our Pit Stop locations.
 They are deliberately discrete and supporters are not allowed to meet you here.
-They are designed for you to grab a quick drink and a handful of sweets, they are not refill points for your bladder/bottles and you will only be able to fill your cup here.
+They are designed for you to grab a quick drink and a handful of sweets, they are not refill points for your bladder/bottles and you will only be able to fill your disposable cup here not your hydration bottles/bladders.

 CP Birdoswald Checkpoint 19.5 miles